-Ryan Bedoya ADA/504 Compliance Coordinator
+Kaylie Santini ADA/504 Compliance Coordinator

-100 Crescent Drive, Suite D, Pleasant Hill, CA 94523 (925) 691-7687 x 1006 ryan@temecula.paulmitchell.edu
+100 Crescent Drive, Suite D, Pleasant Hill, CA 94523 (925) 691-7687 kaylies@eastbay.paulmitchell.edu

 When a future professional informs a staff member that the future professional has a disability, or needs accommodations or assistance due to a disability, the staff member will refer the future professional to The School's ADA/504 Compliance Coordinator.
 Learning Leaders should not honor requests for accommodations that have not been approved by the ADA/504 Compliance Coordinator ("the Coordinator").